 Now we’re getting to the nitty-gritty.
 Because these options may mean shifting your expectations.
 You may need to trade in that new Lexus for a used Subaru.
 You may need to take your next vacation in Paris, Texas, rather than Paris, France.
 You might have to—gasp!—cancel your membership at the country club.
 You may be embarrassed at the law school reunion when you see your friends from law review and they ask where you’re working now.

 And your clientele may have to change.
 You may no longer find yourself reporting to the Deputy Assistant General Counsel for Employment Litigation, Southwest Region, of a Fortune 500 company.
 Instead, you may find yourself reporting to Jim Bob, a middle-aged guy who dropped out of college to start a plumbing supply company.

 But you know what?
 You may find that Jim Bob is smarter than you thought, and representing his company can be a lot of fun.
 Plus, when you’re in charge, you’ll get to argue his case in court all you want.

 And, who knows, after a few years you may be the one sending a baby litigator to the courthouse in your place.

-Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
-He is much nicer to young lawyers in person.
+Zach Wolfe (email@example.com) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
+He is much nicer to younger lawyers in person.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.

 An interwoven issue is providing more opportunities for female lawyers.
 That’s an important topic in its own right, but for simplicity I’m saving it for a future post.